How do you take care of a thigh tattoo?

 If it’s on the top or side of your leg, you should be fine to drive so long as your seatbelt doesn’t rub against it.

-Or if you live close to your tattoo shop, a short 5-10 minute walk might be an option if you’re not in too much pain.
+Or if you live close to your tattoo shop, a short 5-10 minute walk might be an option, assuming you applied tattoo numbing cream before your session.
 But if you feel unwell to walk or drive, do not attempt to do so.
 Ask a friend, use public transportation, or call for a rideshare to safely take you home.

 This is easier said than done.
 Though you might want to scratch or itch your skin to relieve subtle irritation, you should avoid doing so – it will only damage the ink and cause further irritation.

 If you’re constantly fighting the urge to itch the tattoo, apply moisturizer to the dry skin to get rid of the sensation.

 You must avoid pools, lakes, and oceans for the first few weeks after your tattoo.
 Even with chlorine, these bodies of water are not sterile and will likely cause infection, ruining your ink forever.

 Aside from infection, chlorine and other pool chemicals can negatively affect the color, vibrance, and overall cosmetic appearance of your new tattoo.